weltliteratur/blog/_posts/2021-10-12-scholarly-articles-on-german-drama.markdown

-  is part of the larger [DraCor](https://dracor.org/) project and currently comprises 545 German plays from the period 1657[¹](https://dracor.org/id/ger000538) to 1947.[²](https://dracor.org/id/ger000476) DraCor provides the full texts of all plays (which is crucial for our project) as well as detailed metadata such as title, author or year of publication.
+  is part of the larger [DraCor](https://dracor.org/) project and currently comprises 545 German plays from the period 1657[¹](https://dracor.org/id/ger000538) to 1947[²](https://dracor.org/id/ger000476).
+DraCor provides the full texts of all plays (which is crucial for our project) as well as detailed metadata such as title, author and year of publication.
 * The [BDSL online catalogue](http://www.bdsl-online.de/), short for [Bibliographie der deutschen Sprach- und Literaturwissenschaft](https://www.ub.uni-frankfurt.de/bdsl/) (Bibliography of German Linguistics and Literature), a comprehensive